 - Your head should be in line with your spine.
 You can either look down towards the ground or straight ahead.

 - Hold for 10-20 seconds, then lower yourself slowly down.

 - Repeat 3-5 times.

-One you’ve mastered the forearm plank, try the standard plank.
+Advanced: Once you’ve mastered the forearm plank, try the standard plank.
 This plank goes one step further by holding your entire body up with your hands instead of your forearms.
 You can also add weights to your hips (ie: sandbags) or alternate by raising one foot off the floor.

-- Lie on the side of your mat.
+- Lie on your side on your mat.